gberger/todo-rails-angular/TodoAPI/README.md

 To view and manipulate todos, you need to use a API key that will be given to you by the server once you signup or login.

-An API key has an access token and an expiration date.
+Each user has a unique API key.
+If the user desires, they can reset it, generating a new one.

 You cannot use an expired API key.
+Once it's expired, a new one will be generated.
+Use the login call to obtain it.

-In order to use an API key, you must include the token either in the **"access_token"** attribute in the request data, or in the **AccessToken** HTTP header.
+In order to use an API key, you must include the token either in the **"api_key"** attribute in the request data, or in the **ApiKey** HTTP header.

-### POST /api/users
+### POST /api/users/signup

 Creates a new user.
 The email must be unique.
 Remember your password, you'll need it later to login.